A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

 Another line of work has focused on utilizing contrastive learning to achieve disentanglement.
 For example, DGCL~\cite{li2021disentangled} employs a self-supervised strategy to learn disentangled representations through factor-wise contrastive learning, circumventing the high computational cost associated with self-supervised graph reconstruction.
 IDGCL~\cite{li2022disentangled} improves DGCL by introducing independence regularization to remove dependencies among disentangled representations.
 Different from other methods, IDGCL learns multiple disentangled representations, which are more interpretable and robust to distribution shifts.

 Beyond OOD generalization in conventional static graphs, dynamic graphs also face challenges from distribution shifts.
 Effectively modeling the complex latent environments and uncovering invariant patterns in dynamic graphs with distribution shifts remains an under-explored area.
 Zhang et al. propose DIDA~\cite{zhang2022dynamic}, a framework that utilizes a disentangled spatio-temporal attention network to differentiate between variant and invariant patterns, thereby improving predictive stability in dynamic graphs under distribution shifts.
 I-DIDA~\cite{zhang2023out} further refines predictive stability by identifying invariant patterns and applying disentangled spatio-temporal interventions.
 Similarly, Yuan et al. develop the EAGLE framework~\cite{yuan2024environment}, which incorporates an environment-aware EA-DGNN to learn disentangled representations across various spatio-temporal environments.
 Zhou et al.~\cite{zhou2023maintaining} identify two key challenges in OOD generalization on spatiotemporal data: the entanglement of segment-level heterogeneity in temporal environments, and the failure of Invariant Risk Minimization~(IRM)~\cite{arjovsky2019invariant} on heterogeneous spatiotemporal observations.
 Their proposed CauSTG framework extracts invariant patterns through a spatiotemporal consistency learner and a hierarchical invariance explorer, directly addressing these challenges.
-Additionally, Wang et al.~propose a STONE framework that employs a semantic graph learning module and a graph intervention mechanism capture invariant spatio-temporal dependencies among and thus address the spatio-temporal shifts~\cite{wang2024stone}.

 \end{itemize}